Food safety, as well as the health and safety of your employees, are of the utmost importance in the food, beverage and pharmaceutical industries.

-ISO 45001: 2018 aims to eliminate hazards and minimize OH&S risks (including system deficiencies), take advantage of OH&S opportunities, and address OH&S management system non-conformities associated with its activities.
+ISO 45001: 2018 aims to eliminate hazards and minimise OH&S risks (including system deficiencies), take advantage of OH&S opportunities, and address OH&S management system non-conformities associated with its activities.

 ISO 45001:2018 helps an organisation to achieve the intended outcomes of its OH&S management system.
-Consistent with the organization’s OH&S policy, the intended outcomes of an OH&S management system include:
+Consistent with the organisation’s OH&S policy, the intended outcomes of an OH&S management system include:

 - Continual improvement of OH&S performance.

 - Increased involvement and performance of employees.

 Who is ISO 45001: 2018 For?